Elective Title: 93KP700 — PEDIATRIC PULMONOLOGY AMBULATORY ELECTIVE

 Location: Riley Hospital for Children at IU Health (Indianapolis)

-Other Faculty: Dr. Veda Ackerman, Dr. Deborah Givan, Dr. Hasnaa Jalou, Dr. Jeff Macke, Dr. Gregory Montgomery, Dr. John Stevens, Dr. Stephanie Davis, Dr Ameet Daftary, Dr. Nadia Krupp, Dr. Avani Shah, Dr. Andrea Weist, Dt.
-Stacey Peterson-Carmichael, Dr. Clement Ren, Dr. Ashley Deschamp
+Other Faculty: Dr. Deborah Givan, Dr. Hasnaa Jalou, Dr. Jeff Macke, Dr. Gregory Montgomery, Dr. John Stevens, Dr. Stephanie Davis, Dr Ameet Daftary, Dr. Nadia Krupp, Dr. Avani Shah, Dr. Andrea Weist, Dt.
+Stacey Peterson-Carmichael, Dr. Clement Ren, Dr. Tiffany Turner, Dr. Sandeep Puranik, Dr. Angela Delecaris

 - 1) Develop a differential diagnosis and treatment plan for the pediatric patient that presents with a respiratory problem (PC2)